• Skip to primary navigation

 Instructions

-• In a large skillet, heat the olive oil over medium heat.
+• In a large skillet, heat 2 tablespoons olive oil over medium heat.
 Add the onions, stirring to coat, and cook for three minutes, until they begin to soften.
 Stir in the garlic and cook until fragrant, about one minute.

 • Add in the venison and cook until completely browned, about 7 – 9 minutes.
 Sprinkle in the seasoning mixture and cook for another minute before stirring in the green chilis.
-Remove from heat and set aside.
+Remove from heat and stir in ½ cup of the sharp cheddar cheese and ½ cup of the Monterrey jack cheese.

 • Preheat oven to 350 degrees.
 Spread about ½ cup of enchilada sauce into the bottom of a 9x13 baking dish.